 - R180 system adds weight

 When it comes to talking about camera bags for outdoor and adventure enthusiasts I know there’s a lot of eyes on me.
 I’ve tested and reviewed so many in the past that it seems every third e-mail I get is about a bag.
 It’s therefore not without a lot of consideration that I say the following: this is the best one yet.
 It ticks all the boxes for me; it’s comfortable when fully loaded, it’s durable, it provides easy access and it’s large enough to hold everything I want to carry in a wide variety of situations.
 I’ve had this bag about 7 months at this point and even though I have a closet full of other backpacks by people like F-Stop, Gura Gear and Lowepro, I’ve rarely reached passed the R180 to use anything else.
 It’ll hold my Canon 200-400 for wildlife missions, it’ll hold my Einstein lighting gear for portraiture and it’ll hold all the necessary extras I might need on a log days shooting.
-I understand that $390 will seem like a lot of money for some people who are comparing it to brands such as Lowepro, but then it’s competitively priced against offerings from Gura Gear and F-Stop who both make great packs for similar shooting situations.
-It’s far more comfortable than anything I’ve used from either of those brands though, and it’s more full-featured to boot.
-This is a real winner!
+I understand that $499 for the full kit will seem like a lot of money for some people who are comparing it to brands such as Lowepro, but then it’s competitively priced against offerings from people like Gura Gear and F-Stop and Shimoda who all make great packs for similar shooting situations.
+It’s far more comfortable than anything I’ve used from those brands though, and it’s more full-featured to boot.
+This is a real winner.